-The MDCC has responsibility for overseeing the design, development, and implementation of the compensation program for our CEO and other executive officers.
+The MDCC has responsibility for overseeing the design, development, and implementation of the compensation program for our CEO, other executive officers, and senior leaders.
 The MDCC evaluates the performance of our CEO and other executive officers.
 Our CEO, our Executive Chairman, and our human resources group assist the MDCC in evaluating the performance of our other executive officers, including the NEOs other than the CEO.
-Our CEO does not make any recommendations to the MDCC regarding CEO compensation and does not participate in the portions of MDCC meetings or meetings of the board of directors when CEO compensation is discussed and determined.
-Similarly, our Executive Chairman does not make any recommendations to the MDCC regarding his compensation and does not participate in portions of MDCC meetings or meetings of the board of directors when Executive Chairman compensation is discussed and determined.
+Our CEO does not make any recommendations to the MDCC regarding CEO compensation and does not participate in the portions of MDCC meetings or meetings of the board of directors when CEO compensation is discussed or determined.
+Similarly, our Executive Chairman does not participate in portions of MDCC meetings or meetings of the board of directors when Executive Chairman compensation is discussed or determined.